 You can find some websites or YouTube channels that give you bits and pieces of that, but a program I have used and recommended to friends is Guitar Tricks.
-Here are a few reasons I recommend Guitar Tricks:
+I would encourage you to read my full Guitar Tricks review, but here are a few reasons I recommend it:

 - The lessons, especially for beginner’s fundamentals are well thought out and presented making them surprisingly easy to follow.